mweebinc/react-boilerplate/README.md

 ### Naming Convention

+Naming convention is no strict rule in Programming the most important thing is to be consistent and maka sure the names you choose are clear, descriptive and easy to understand.

 * Folders - Should use lowercase and use hyphens for space.
 * Functions - Should start with lowercase and be a verb.
 * Classes - Should start with uppercase and be a noun.
 * Variables - Should start with lowercase.
 * JS file - Should same with its content either class or function.
+* Array - Should use plural names.
+* Object - No strict rule whether to use singular or plural names it depend on the context.

 #### Variables